 Chemicals surround us.
 Today, there are over 80,000 chemicals in commerce, 15,000 of which are used in high volume in the United States.(1) In fact, there are more than 1,000 chemicals in just one cup of coffee.(2) Both natural and synthetic chemicals are used as pesticides, made into fibers for clothing, synthesized into medicines, and manipulated to build furniture, technological devices, and more.
 We are becoming increasingly reliant on chemicals; in 1918, the U.S. produced a total of 10 million pounds of synthetic chemicals.
 Today, the U.S. produces over 300 billion pounds of chemicals per year.(3) An average American makes and/or uses more than 1,500 pounds of chemical products per year.(4)

 Chemicals, both natural and synthetic, have the potential to cause disease.
-Toxic pollution is the result of inhaling or ingesting toxic chemicals that have adverse health effects.
+Adverse health effects occur when toxic pollution is inhaled or ingested.
 At any instant, toxic pollution affects over 100 million people worldwide, shortening the average life span by 12.7 years.(5) In fact, 20% of all deaths in developing nations are caused by environmental pollution.(6)

 While toxins threaten everyone’s health, infants and children are especially sensitive to toxins.
 This is because children are more exposed to chemicals (pound-by-pound), their organs are still developing, and their bodies are less able to detoxify.
 Children are also more vulnerable to toxins because they lack a fully developed blood-brain barrier, the structure in the central nervous system that prevents the passage of chemicals between the bloodstream and the neural tissue.
 In fact, a human brain continues to develop until age 20.(7) Children today are exposed to an ever-increasing number of chemicals, many of which have not been tested for their possible toxicity.
 Thus, we must be especially careful to shield children from these environmental toxins.